 With holidays coming up it’s an absolutely amazing gift for a foodie in your family.
 I am also super excited to announce that I have a giveaway for December spices from RawSpiceBar.
 I asked the team behind RawSpiceBar and not only December spices are Holiday themed, but they also feature Icelandic flavours – I have a feeling that I’m going to subscribe for that month too!
 And if you don’t win, fear not!
 RawSpiceBar offered a 50% discount off a 1-month subscription if you use code ‘imglcious’.
 Scroll to the end of the post to enter the giveaway!!!
 Giveaway is open from November 21 to November 25 to US and Canada only.
 Skill testing question is required.
 Contest is now closed.

-I also consider this recipe a Mom-recipe as it requires one bowl and one spoon to mix, no mixer or food processor or multiple bowls needed.
-You do need measuring cups, but there's no going around it when baking unless you use scales to measure all the ingredients.
-Batter is mixed in less than 5 minutes, so if you'd like to bake the cake you actually need to turn on the oven way before you start making the cake otherwise it won't be hot enough when you need it.
+I also consider this Pumpkin Spice Vegan Cake a total Mom-recipe as it requires one bowl and one spoon to mix, no mixer or food processor or multiple bowls needed.
+You do need measuring cups, but there’s no going around it when baking unless you use scales to measure all the ingredients.
+Batter is mixed in less than 5 minutes, so if you’d like to bake the cake you actually need to turn on the oven way before you start making the cake otherwise it won’t be hot enough when you need it.

 Pumpkin Spice Vegan Cake